avengers-p7/Avengers_P7_Documents/Terraform/Terraform_CI/Terraform_CI_POC.md

-# Implementation Terraform Module CI
+# Implementation of CI Checks on Terraform Module

 |   Author        |  Created on   |  Version   | Last updated by  | Last edited on |
 | --------------- | --------------| -----------|----------------- | -------------- |